syncfusion-content/windowsforms-docs/WindowsForms/XPTaskpane/Header-Settings.md

 title: Header-Settings
 description: header settings
 platform: WindowsForms
-control: WizardPackage
+control: XPTaskPane
 documentation: ug
 ---

 # Header Settings

-Setting Visibility of the ToolBar Items
+## Setting Visibility of the ToolBar Items

 The header section by default has four toolbar items.
 Left and right navigating buttons at the top left corner of the TaskPane Header and DropDownMenu and Close Button at the top right corner of the TaskPane Header.